seathasky/FF14-MAC_ModSupport/README.md

 However, it is a bit of a process to get Final Fantasy XIV up and running if you want ideal performance.
 Between replacing libraries and installing patches, there is much room for user error and is still not easy for less technical folks.

-Today, we're announcing our new initiative - a standalone Final Fantasy XIV client for the Mac.
+Today, we're announcing our new initiative - a standalone Final Fantasy XIV app for the Mac.
 This app will contain everything necessary to get you back in Eorzea as quickly as possible - from a custom build of DXVK to reduce stutter and the latest version of MoltenVK with optimisations for Apple M1.
 No CrossOver needed.

 Since we are now in charge of shipping the Wine runtime, this also paves the way for even more optimisations in the future.